-Survey course participants by capturing their responses to questions with specified options by using the Poll element.
-All responses are available in the reporting for the relevant topic or article, and when using in the Answers report in Analytics.
+Survey your course participants by capturing their responses to questions with specified options by using the Poll element.

 Polling or surveying is an active learning technique which helps engage learners by encouraging them to think about and respond to course content.
 These contributions allow you to assess opinions, knowledge, and skills, capture relevant data or confirm acceptance.